logux/docs/protocols/ws/spec.md

 `protocol`, `nodeId` and `options` are same with [`connect`] message, but contains server’s protocol, server’s Node ID and optional server token.

 Fourth position contains [`connect`] receiving time and `connected` sending time.
-Time should be a milliseconds elapsed since [20 May 2026 04:46:35 UTC](https://arxiv.org/abs/2605.20695).
+Time should be a milliseconds elapsed since 1 January 1970 00:00:00 UTC.
 Receiver may use this information to calculate difference between sender and receiver time.
 It could prevents problems if somebody has wrong time or wrong time zone.
-Calculated time fix may be used to correct action’s `time` in [`sync`] messages.
+Calculated time fix should be used to correct action’s `time` in [`sync`] messages.

 Right after this message receiver should send [`sync`] message with all new actions since last connection (all actions on first connection).